vinaya » pli-tv-pvr » Parivāra

 sissakānaṁ sukhāvahaṁ.

-Bringing happiness to the disciples.
+Bringing happiness to disciples.

 Parivāranti yaṁ vuttaṁ,